Old Navy’s holiday pajamas are on sale ahead of the season

 It’s the most wonderful time of the year!
 Cozy season has arrived early because not only are Old Navy’s holiday pajamas already available, but they’re also on sale ahead of the holiday season.
 That means there’s no time like the present (get it? present?) to shop for matching holiday PJs for your entire family.

-From Santa prints to classic flannel, you’re sure to find something you love in the Jingle Jammies collection, which is packed with matching family pajamas that are all discounted — today only.
-Happy holidays, and happy shopping.
+From Santa prints to classic flannel, you’re sure to find something you love in the Jingle Jam Shop, which is packed with matching family pajamas that are all discounted — today only.
+Happy holidays and happy shopping.

 Shop this article: Matching Flannel Pajama Set for Women in Santa Walnut, Unisex Sleep & Play 2-Way-Zip Footed One-Piece for Baby in Midnight Menorah, Gender-Neutral Printed Pajama Set for Kids in Holiday Campers